azfarali16/EpicBot-Discord-Bot/README.md

 1. Clone the repository to your local machine.

-2. Install the required dependencies listed in the `requirements.txt` file.

-3. Locate the `apikeys.py` file in the root directory of the project.
+2. Locate the `apikeys.py` file in the root directory of the project.

-4. Open the `apikeys.py` file for editing.
+3. Open the `apikeys.py` file for editing.

-5. Modify the placeholders in the `apikeys.py` file with your actual API keys and IDs as follows:
+4. Modify the placeholders in the `apikeys.py` file with your actual API keys and IDs as follows:

    ```python
    # apikeys.py